When is the best time to visit?

 Even with the heat, rain, and crowds of June and August, you can find cheap flights to Frankfurt in the summer than in the spring and autumn.
 The cold and stormy weather of November through February generally brings fewer visitors than the rest of the year.

 Often called Bankfurt because it is the financial centre of Germany, Frankfurt has more than 300 banks and the European Central Bank, German Federal Bank, and stock exchange.
-Another nickname is Mainhatten, due to its skyscrapers that include the Commerzbank Tower, Deutsche Bank Twin Towers and Maintower (with observation deck at 200m).
+Another nickname is Mainhatten, due to its skyscrapers that include the Commerzbank Tower, Deutsche Bank Twin Towers and Maintower (with observation deck at 656ft).
 It is a fantastic and little-known city to visit on a weekend break.
-Cheap flights to Frankfurt depart from several UK airports and its hotels' weekend rates are competitive.

 It is where the Romans and Charlemagne held court and where kings and emperors of the Holy Roman Empire were crowned.
 German democracy was born here in 1848.
 Its Christmas market, held in Romerberg Square, dates back to 1393.

-In common with other German cities such as Munich and Berlin, Frankfurt was bombed during the Second World War, but small pockets of its original Old Town remain and a meticulous building programme has restored it to its medieval glory.
+In common with other German cities, Frankfurt was bombed during the Second World War, but small pockets of its original Old Town remain and a meticulous building programme has restored it to its medieval glory.